pixelastic/blog.pixelastic.com/app/_posts/2014-08-08-angular-form-input-redundancy.md

 Angular is good for making complex forms, so you'll write quite a bit of them.
 You'll end up with some very long views, with a great deal of redundancy.
-This is not DRY at all, at it leaves a bad taste in my mouth.
+This is not DRY at all, and it leaves a bad taste in my mouth.

 Let's take a sample form :